 Let me make clear that when I speak of success I am not referring to only monetary success.
 Success to me is a fulfilling life.
 Success to me emanates from embracing your abilities, which usually leads to a balanced life, psychologically, physically, spiritually and economically.

 So to summarize here are a couple of things to remember:

-2)Do what you love.
-Consume your time with the things you love.
-Focus on your abilities, and you will get so much energy and joy that what others say or do will barely hit you.
+2)Do what you love…Consume your time with the things you love.
+Focus on your abilities and you will get so much energy and joy that what others say or do will barely hit you.
 For me, I find my energy on my writings and teaching.
 When I focus on these I am happy.
-It allows me to share my experiences with others, my life lessons, my mistakes, all take a new meaning; to me those two things are my biggest source of energy.
-Energy which I then can use on those who love me and whom I love; and that is what makes life worthwhile and beautiful!.
+It allows me to share my experiences with others, my life lessons, my mistakes; life takes a new meaning which provides me with energy.
+Energy which I then can use on those who love me and whom I love; that is what makes life worthwhile and beautiful!.